wp-plugins/simpletix-ticketing-event-registration/readme.txt

 == Screenshots ==

-1. This is how the button would appear on your WordPress site to sell ticket to a festival
+1. This is how the button would appear on your WordPress site to sell ticket to a festival.
-2. This is how the button would appear on your WordPress site to ask people to register for a party
+2. This is how the button would appear on your WordPress site to ask people to register for a party.
-3. This is how the button would appear on your WordPress site to ask people to register for a workshop or meeting
+3. This is how the button would appear on your WordPress site to ask people to register for a workshop or meeting.
-4. The ticket ordering page
+4. The ticket ordering page.
-5. The shopping cart page and payment option page
+5. The shopping cart page and payment option page.
-6. The checkout page
+6. The checkout page.

 == Changelog ==

 = 1.0 =